MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

-Then the WAN address, as of now we suggest using a 3rd party service to acquire the WAN address:
+Then create a method to retrieve the WAN address (we recommend using a 3rd party service for this):

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>